Ans\"atz Expressivity and Optimization in Variational Quantum Simulations of Transverse-field Ising Model Across System Sizes: Introduction

 VQE was introduced in the context of quantum chemistry \cite{Peruzzo_2014,McClean_2016}, and since then it has been applied to a wide range of problems, including quantum chemistry ~\cite{O_Malley_2016, Kandala_2017, Parrish_2019, Arute_2020, Cao_2022, Zhao_2023} and condensed matter systems ~\cite{Kokail_2019, Tilly_2022, Jattana_2022, Stanisic_2022}.
 Extensions to lattice gauge theories \cite{Ciavarella_2022, Zhang_2023, Maiti_2025}, including the Schwinger model in 1+1 dimensions, have demonstrated the potential of variational quantum algorithms for simulating quantum field theories and, ultimately, real-time dynamics \cite{Nagano_2023, Notarnicola_2020}.
 Despite these promising developments, several challenges limit the scalability of VQE.
 The main obstacles among these are the emergence of barren plateaus \cite{McClean_2018} in the optimization landscape, the strong dependence on the choice of ans\"atz, the large measurement overhead arising from Hamiltonians with many Pauli terms, and the impact of noise and decoherence in deeper circuits \cite{Larocca_2025}.
 Recent benchmarking studies \cite{Wu_2024} have further highlighted that the optimization difficulty increases with the degree of correlation and connectivity in the system, posing additional challenges for higher-dimensional lattice models.

 Understanding the interplay between ans\"atz expressivity, optimization stability, and entanglement is therefore crucial for assessing the viability of VQE in quantum many-body physics.
 In this paper, we address this issue by systematically studying the transverse-field Ising model (TFIM) in one, two, and three dimensions across different system sizes.
 The TFIM serves as an ideal testbed due to its well-understood quantum phase transition and the increasing complexity of its entanglement structure with dimensionality.
+Benchmarking VQE results for the TFIM against known solutions provides a means to optimize the VQE algorithm and its ansätze, thereby enabling the study of TFIM and similar systems with significantly larger numbers of spins that are intractable using classical algorithms.
 While VQE has previously been applied to one-dimensional chains and two-dimensional lattices \cite{kirmani2025variationalquantumsimulationstwodimensional, Sumeet_2024}, these studies have identified significant challenges, including sensitivity to ans\"atz choice and non-monotonic convergence with circuit depth, particularly near the critical point.

-Here, we extend these investigations by providing detailed benchmarking of VQE performance across dimensions, and, to our knowledge, present the first application of VQE to the TFIM on a three-dimensional cubic lattice of size $3 \times3 \times3$, corresponding to 27 spins.
-We focus on periodic boundary conditions, where the ground state is degenerate and highly entangled below the critical field, making the choice of ans\"atz particularly crucial.
-To quantify ans\"atz performance, we employ measures of expressivity based on the Haar distribution of random unitaries, as well as diagnostics for verifying the quality of the ground state.
+Here, we extend these investigations by providing a detailed benchmarking study of VQE performance across different spatial dimensions and, to the best of our knowledge, apply VQE to the TFIM on a three-dimensional cubic lattice of size $3 \times 3 \times 3$, corresponding to 27 spins.
+We focus on periodic boundary conditions, where the ground state is degenerate and highly entangled below the critical field, making the choice of ans\"atz an important consideration.
+To characterize ans\"atz performance, we employ measures of expressivity based on the Haar distribution of random unitaries, together with diagnostics for assessing the quality of the obtained ground state.